patrickallaert/php-saml/README.md

 the `Setting` class.

-Notice that in this demo, the `setting.php` file that could be defined at the base folder of the toolkit is ignored and the libs are loaded using the `_toolkit_loader.php` located at the base folder of the toolkit.
+Notice that in this demo, the `setting.php` file that could be defined at the base folder of the toolkit is ignored.

 ### IdP setup ###